cloudymax/CloudyDevDotNet/docs/resume.md

 >
 > __2020 - Present__

 As Sr. Architect I led efforts to shift FedEx's European co-location and public cloud assets to on-prem and hybrid-cloud following the acquisition of TNT Netherlands.
-Coordinating with international teams, I developed a golden-path architecture using __Ansible, Terraform, Azure Cloud, and VMware Tanzu__ which aligned with international business OKRs and key strategic initiatives.
+Coordinating with international teams, I developed a golden-path architecture using __Ansible, Terraform, Azure Cloud, and VMware Tanzu__ which aligned with international business OKRs and key strategic initiatives, specifically: Cost Optmization, Cost Observability, Speed of Service, Security, and Carbon-Neutrality.

-<center>__Crated/contributed to:__</center>
+<center>__To rapidly onbaord teams to the platform, I developed:__</center>

+- Internal memory-cache/ORM microservice(__python, snap, ubuntu core__), whcih broke through development deadlock caused by legacy processes offering a step-change solution to enable further cloud transformation.

 - Multiple static website generator micro-services (__mkdocs, jekyl material, python, webpack__) and accompanying build/deploy pipelines (__Azure, Github, Jenkins, Ansible, Terraform__)for multiple teams to automatically generate documentation that is compliant with brand-standards for __css, UX, branding, and accessability__.

-- Multiple DBaaS micro-services (__MongoDB, Postgres 11, Hazelcast IMDG__) for use with company PaaS offering.
+- Multiple DBaaS micro-services (__MongoDB, Postgres 11, Hazelcast IMDG__) which provided an approved selection of containerized database/cache products pre-configured and ready to be dropped into any project on the platform.

-- Internal memory-cache interface microservice(__python, snap, ubuntu core__)

 - Microservice to dynamically generate Terraform files (__backend, tfvars, providers, versions__) and HCL from json/yaml/database values allowing the creation/replication of the full azure production account as an ephemeral platform.
+This also enabled thhe use of terraform to use epehemeral identities in internal pipelines.

-- Multiple __Terraform modules__ for use with company __IaaC, PaaS, SaaS, and IAM/RBAC__ products/projects:
+- Multiple __Terraform modules__ for use with company __IaaC, PaaS, SaaS, and IAM/RBAC__ products.
+These modules added or enchanced features of the FedEx Azure cloud platform.

     - __Akv2k8s__: end-to-end test and install of __Azure Keyvault to Aure Kubernetes__ Service using both __Managed Identties and Service Principles__ to synchronize __secrects, keys and certificates__ between Azure and Kubernestes using __mutating webhooks__ and __init containers__.
 Utilized the __Kubernetes Alpha Provider__ to install __CRDs__ required to automate testing.